Personalized Website Design Our website designs are 100% custom and suited to your specific needs. Learn More

 The comments to Rule 7.1 state that certain statements about the attorney's skills or abilities could be misleading if they cannot be factually substantiated.
 Additionally, the number of years of experience a law firm has can be potentially misleading, if the number combines the years of experience of all members of the law firm and does not differentiate in the years of experience each lawyer has.

-Additionally, the comments to Rule 7.1 of the Colorado Rules of Professional Conduct, state an attorney is not permitted to make misleading statements about the attorney's fees.
+The comments to Rule 7.1 of the Colorado Rules of Professional Conduct state an attorney is not permitted to make misleading statements about the attorney's fees.
 The Colorado Bar Associations' comments state that the following words are likely to be misleading if they cannot be factually substantiated:

 The Colorado Rules of Professional Conduct also discuss statements about past case results in the comments sections of communications concerning a lawyer's services.
 According to the comments, the results a lawyer has obtained in the past can be misleading, unless they are factually substantiated.
 Case results often imply to prospective clients the lawyer will be able to achieve the same result in the future.